jonasbrocas007/MaltaLang/README.md

     goto stamp
 With stamps you can make a while loop but there is a while loop statement in MaltaLang.
 It starts with the while itself, while.
-Then you need to assert the first variable, then a comparation operator, =, < or > and a second variable, then you need to specify where to goto if true (goto start) and if false (else end).
+Then you need to assert the first variable, then a comparation operator, =, < or > and a second variable, then in the second part you need to specify where to goto if true (goto start) and if false (else end), don't forget to divide the first and second part with :.

 It uses this structure:

       while x < y: goto start, else end
       :start
       :end